 |Research Centers in Minority Institutions||0||$0||0||$0||0||$0||0||$0|

 |Cooperative Clinical research||0||$0||0||$0||0||$0||0||$0|

 |Ruth L. Kirschstein Training Awards||FTTPs||FTTPs||FTTPs||FTTPs|

-3 Reflects 21st Century Cures Act funding not obliged in FY2020, and carried over into FY 2021
+3 Includes 21st Century Cures Act funding not obligated in FY 2022 and carried into FY 2023.

 NATIONAL INSTITUTES OF HEALTH